braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 const [cards, setCards] = useState([]);

 // Listen for updates as a result of card refreshes, such as:
-// a new session, a manual refreshe with `requestContentCardsRefresh()`, or after the timeout period Braze.addListener(Braze.Events.CONTENT_CARDS_UPDATED, async (update) => {
+// a new session, a manual refresh with `requestContentCardsRefresh()`, or after the timeout period Braze.addListener(Braze.Events.CONTENT_CARDS_UPDATED, async (update) => {
     setCards(update.cards);
 });